 To receive academic credit for field placement, a student must work a minimum of 50 hours in the field for each hour of academic credit awarded for the field work portion of the field placement.
-Additional hours may be required for certain placements, at the discretion of the director of the College's field placement program or the Curriculum Committee.54 The work that the student performs in the field placement must be consistent with the College's educational objectives for externships, as stated above.
+Additional hours may be required for certain placements, at the discretion of the director of the College's field placement program or the Curriculum Committee.55 The

-54This policy anticipates that the Dean will appoint a field placement director.
+55This policy anticipates that the Dean will appoint a field placement director.
 If, at any time, there is no field placement director, the Dean may appoint an associate dean or a faculty member to perform the director's duties.
-If there is no director, and no other person is appointed to perform the director's duties, those duties pertaining to approving field ii) Nature of the field placement:
+If there is no director, and no other person is appointed to perform the director's duties, those duties pertaining to approving field placements and reporting to the faculty on the field placement program will be performed by the Curriculum Committee or its chair.
+In addition, field placement faculty supervisors have an ongoing obligation in all circumstances (whether there is a field placement director or not) to monitor the quality of the field placements they supervise, to ensure that those placements comply with the requirements of this policy, and to report any problems to the work that the student performs in the field placement must be consistent with the College's educational objectives for externships, as stated above.